Skip to content

 1. Replace the files under data/geography/ with 2021 OA → MSOA → LAD → Region hierarchy and centroids.

-3. Replace data/households/households.csv with 2021 household composition counts per OA.
+3. Replace data/households/EW_households.csv with 2021 household composition counts per OA.

 5. Update region-keyed reference files: data/population/comorbidities/, data/population/ethnicity/, data/population/sexual_orientation/.

-6. Update commuting flow / industry tables under data/activities/work/.
+6. Update commuting flow / industry tables under data/activities/work/, and the mode-share and routing tables under data/activities/commute/.

 You do not need to change YAML structure unless you change column names or category boundaries.